zewol95/monitor_zfs/README.md

-# What is zfsMiniMonitor
+# zfsMiniMonitor

+## What is?
-A Docker-based solution to monitor the status of your ZFS zpool and send notifications via a Discord webhook. \
+A Docker-based solution for monitor the status of your ZFS zpool and send notifications via a Discord webhook. \

 ## Features